 - IMax

 The maximum information of the primary trial.
-Must be provided if
+Must be provided.

 The maximum number of stages of the primary trial.